Smoking in China: Smoking among physicians

 A 2004 study conducted among 3,500 Chinese physicians found that 23% were regular smokers.
 There was a significant gender difference, with 41% of male physicians reporting to be smokers but only 1% of female physicians.
 More than one third of current smokers had smoked in front of their patients and nearly all had smoked during their work shift.

 Male surgeons were found to smoke more than any other specialty.
 A study conducted among 800 Chinese male surgeons in 2004 found that 45.2% were smokers and 42.5% had smoked in front of their patients.

 The smoking rates from these independent studies are lower than those reported by China's state-run newspaper.
 An article published in 2009 interviewed a source who claimed that 60% of Chinese male doctors were smokers, a percentage higher than any other country's doctors in the world.

-As of 2023, nearly more than a third male Chinese doctors are estimated to be smokers.
+As of 2023, nearly more than a third of male Chinese doctors are estimated to be smokers.